Links on Android Authority may earn us a commission. Learn more.

 According to Amazon, the series “will take viewers back to an era in which great powers were forged, kingdoms rose to glory and fell to ruin, unlikely heroes were tested, hope hung by the finest of threads, and the greatest villain that ever flowed from Tolkien’s pen threatened to cover all the world in darkness.”

 As in previous outings, a cast of characters (some familiar) will work together to fight a growing evil.
 Story locations include the Misty Mountains, the elf-capital of Lindon, and the island kingdom of Númenor.

 Season one finished filming in New Zealand last year.
 A title announcement teaser in January offered hints that the series will concern the forging of the rings of power, including the One Ring featured in The Hobbit and The Lord of the Rings.

-A follow-up Super Bowl teaser (above) reveals the look and tone of the series, which seems as adventure-filled and effects-heavy as previous Lord of the Rings titles.
+A follow-up Super Bowl teaser and more recent “Main Teaser” (above) reveal the look and tone of the series, which seems as adventure-filled and effects-heavy as previous Lord of the Rings titles.

 What is the “Second Age”?

 The Second Age of Middle-earth is known as a time of relative peace.
 The Dark Lord Morgoth has been banished into the Void by the Lords of the West, known as the Valar.
 His apprentice, Sauron, is on the run.

 Despite an early peacefulness, the Second Age is also when Sauron returns, building his fortress Barad-dûr and forging the rings of power, keeping the One Ring for himself.

 Many familiar pieces of Lord of the Rings lore are established during the Second Age.
 Elrond builds his refuge Rivendell.
 Gondor and Arnor are founded by the heirs of Isildur.
 Galadriel makes her home in Lothlórien.